FusionAuth/fusionauth-site/site/_drafts/storing-user-data.md

 ## Register a New User

-- In your browser, click the link “**Sign up here.**”
+- In your browser, click the link "**Sign up here.**"
 - Fill out the sign up form.

 Because the sandbox is a shared environment, other people can see info about the users you create.
 For example, the email address of the registered user is shown on the dashboard.
-You may want to use a testing email address like “test@test.com”.
+You may want to use a testing email address like "test@test.com".

 Once you have registered a user, you will see the following page.